HomeAbout BrinkOur offersOur workMeet the teamBrink FoundationBlogCareers

 How we did it

-We built off existing work & partnered across the ecosystem
+We built off existing work and partnered across the ecosystem

-Building on our earlier research into Kenya’s Repair and Reuse Economy in 2022, where we noticed that this thriving yet invisible part of the economy lacks crucial data, incentives, and clarity on livelihood strategies and portfolios of work.
-Together with our partners, we unearthed new ways of looking at perennial needs like access to affordable finance and uncovered key under-funded opportunities for a better future of work.
+We built on our earlier research into Kenya’s Repair and Reuse Economy (2022), where we found that this thriving yet largely invisible part of the economy lacked crucial data, incentives, and clarity around livelihoods and work portfolios.
+Partnering across the ecosystem, we expanded this work to explore long-standing challenges like access to affordable finance — and surfaced new, underfunded opportunities to shape a better future of work.

 We narrowed on three sub–segments